open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 ### Boolean value

-Any value that represents a Boolean MUST be set to true only by the case-insensitive string "true", meaning "True" or "TRUE" are also accepted, as true.
+Any value that represents a Boolean MUST be set to true only by the case-insensitive string `"true"`, meaning `"True"` or `"TRUE"` are also accepted, as true.
 An SDK MUST NOT extend this definition and define additional values that are interpreted as true.
 Any value not explicitly defined here as a true value, including unset and empty values, MUST be interpreted as false.
-If any value other than a true value, case insensitive string `"false"`, empty, or unset is used, a warning SHOULD be logged to inform users about the fallback to false being applied.
+If any value other than a true value, case-insensitive string `"false"`, empty, or unset is used, a warning SHOULD be logged to inform users about the fallback to false being applied.
 All Boolean environment variables SHOULD be named and defined such that false is the expected safe default behavior.
+Renaming and changing the default value MUST not happen between major versions.

 ### Numeric value